SimmonsRitchie/boilerplate_horizontal_bar_chart/readme.md

 ### Boilerplate Horizontal Bar Chart - stacked, with annotations and dropdown

 This is a boilerplate horizontal stacked bar chart with annotations and a dropdown for changing data.
 It was created with D3 and vanilla JS.
-It features animated transitions on data changes.

 Here's a working [example](https://s3.amazonaws.com/dsr-data-viz/2019/boilerplate-chart-bar-horiz-stacked-anno-dynamic/index.html).